 You can immigrate to the United States through marriage.
 For this, you need to create a family with an American citizen or a green cardholder.
 This process is called family immigration.
-There are two options for the development of events and a way to issue documents.

-If there are minor children from a current or previous marriage, they have the right to move with their parents to the United States immediately.
+If there are children from a current or previous marriage, they have the right to move with their parents to the United States immediately.
 Moreover, it makes no difference whether they are family or adopted children.
 But there is an important nuance – they must be under 21 years old.

 For convenience, here will be an example of immigration through marriage for a couple — an American husband and a foreign wife.
 But for husbands, betrothed from other countries, or same-sex couples, the process is similar.
 Same-sex couples can get married in any state of the United States, even with a tourist visa.

 There are three ways to immigrate to America through marriage: